-For non-standard maximization problems, do the following
+For non-standard problems, do the following

-- For each ≤ constraint, add a slack variable to the constraint. - For each ≥ constraint, subtract a surplus variable from the constraint, add an artificial variable to the constraint, and subtract M times the artificial variable from the objective function. - For each = constraint, add an artificial variable to the constraint and subtract M times the artificial variable from the objective function.
+- For minimization problems, multiply the objective function by -1 and then maximize. - For each < constraint, add a slack variable to the constraint. - For each ≥ constraint, subtract a surplus variable from the constraint, add an artificial variable to the constraint, and subtract M times the artificial variable from the objective function. - For each = constraint, add an artificial variable to the constraint and subtract M times the artificial variable from the objective function.